Electoral Map

 The electoral card is sent by mail to your home no later than 3 days before the 1er election round (or referendum).

-But a young person who turns 18 can receive his electoral card during a citizenship ceremony organized by the mayor.
+But a Frenchman who turns 18 can receive his electoral card on the occasion of a citizenship ceremony organized by the mayor.

 If your electoral map was not distributed to you before the election or referendum, it is kept at the polling station.
 You can retrieve it by presenting a identity document.